-When the trial judge was announcing his decision at the end of the trial, he listed the wife's demeanor during trial and her obvious intense hatred of her husband as reasons that he awarded custody to my client.
-In fact, the judge stated that he believed that if custody was awarded to the wife, she would take steps to insure that the children were alienated from their father and that she would work to destroy their relationship with him.
+When the trial judge was announcing his decision at the end of the trial, he listed the wife's demeanor during the trial and her obvious intense hatred of her husband as reasons that he awarded custody to my client.
+In fact, the judge stated that he believed that if custody was awarded to the wife, she would take steps to ensure that the children were alienated from their father and that she would work to destroy their relationship with him.

 There are two morals to be learned from this story: